art4711/randbench/README.md

 it to be.
 But I had a strong suspicion that this is more due to three
 things:

- - Go has a different function calling convention than C and translating the arguments between the two is expensive.
+ - Go calling into C has non-trivial overhead.
+I'm pretty sure we're messing with the stack and poke into the scheduler.
  - The old version of `arc4random` on my test system (MacOS) has very expensive fork detection code (it calls `getpid`).
  - `arc4random` locks for every call. math/rand doesn't.